solliancenet/azure-consumption/README.md

 ## Azure Policy

 In order to have something meaningful come out the other side, you need to tag all your resource groups.
-I chose to make four tags necessary for all [Solliance](https://www.solliance.net/) Resource Groups:
+I chose to make four tags necessary for all [Solliance](https://www.solliance.net/) Resource Groups and use [Azure Policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview) to enforce it:

 - Project
 - Contact